Coronavirus Disease 2019 (COVID-19)

 - Call ahead before seeking medical care.

 - For WSU students, Student Health Services; (316) 978-4792; is open 8-5 Monday through Friday.
+Please call for an appointment.
 For Staff, Faculty and Community members please contact your local medical provider.

 How can I help protect myself?